How can I negotiate a higher pay rate for a nanny job?

 • Contributions to tuition if you’re a student, which is non-taxable income.

-Ask for an initial phone call
+Ask for a pre-interview phone call

 Some families require a screening interview by phone first, but if they don’t, request one, Brawley suggests.
 That way, you can see if it’s a good fit and if your pay range works for them up front.